Sgydoo/puppet-lunch/_posts/2013-12-27-autoprovisioning.md

 We'll be using a basic CentOS 6 VMware template, which needs a bit of preparation.
 Namely:

-* The SSH public key of the Cloud Provisioner host's root account installed in /root/.ssh/authorized_keys
+* The SSH public key of the Cloud Provisioner host's root account listed in /root/.ssh/authorized_keys
 * VMware-tools installed
-* A known static IP address configured
+* A known static IP address configured \*
 * No entries in /etc/udev/rules.d/70-persistent-net.rules
 * Appropriate entries in /etc/resolv.conf
 * NetworkManager disabled

-Of course it's also possible to use DHCP rather than a pre-determined IP address.
+\* Of course it's also possible to use DHCP rather than a pre-determined IP address, as mentioned previously.

 ### Credentials for the VMware Cluster